+I like my number.
+“Dewalt Tough” is in regard to John Dewalt, a race veteran who recently passed away.
 It’s Hardrock 100 time again.
 It’s hard to believe, but this year will be my 7th go at this race.
 It doesn’t seem like it was that long ago that I was here for the first time.
 Back in 2007 I made my first trip around this incredible course.
-I returned in 2009 and have […]
+I returned...

 I thought I’d pass along a little video that recently hit the Internet about Seb Chaignieu’s winning Hardrock 100.
 I don’t usually re-post content created by others, but this race is a tough subject to accurately capture, and I think this video does a pretty good job.

+At the finish, enjoying one of the simple pleasures I long for while out on the course– a seat.
 This year’s Hardrock 100 went well by nearly every measure.
 At the risk of making it sound routine, it was a fairly smooth day out there.
-And with the help of my crew/pacer team of Christy and Jesse Rickert– from the Mount Everest/Global Extremes days— I finished in 5th place, with a time of 28:19. […]
+And with the help of my crew/pacer team of Christy and Jesse Rickert– from the Mount Everest/Global Extremes days— I finished in 5th place, with...

+The crew– Christy, Neal Beidleman and Chris Davenport.
+They deserve a lot of the credit for getting me here while it was still breakfast hour on Saturday in Silverton.
+Thanks guys, you’re awesome.
 In the days that follow this enormous undertaking, I’m usually so drained– mentally, physically, and emotionally– that I struggle to assimilate all that took place.
-I recall it in bits and pieces– mental images of the course, fragments of conversations with crew and pacers, or memories of thoughts as to how I was feeling or […]
+I recall it in bits and pieces– mental images of the course,...

 Subscribe to the Blog